scacere5/university-students-dashboard/README.md

 - `university_student_data.csv`: Dataset used in the dashboard.
 - `requirements.txt`: Python dependencies for deployment (Streamlit Cloud reads this).
 - `colab_notebook.ipynb`: Google Colab starter notebook for EDA and plots.
-- `report_template.md`: 1-page report template for your findings + links.

 ## Overview